cmorterud/cmorterud.github.io/_posts/2019-05-16-Hidden-Markov-Models.markdown

 the patient is either sick or healthy.
 For each observation, the patient is either coughing or smiling.

-Let's define the probabilitiy of Day One State.
+Let's define the probability of Day One State.

 | State | Likelihood |
 |---------|-------|